Welcome to The Elder Pinot e-cellar door

 Situated on an old river terrace of the Ruakokapatuna River overlooking the Te Muna valley and under the watchful gaze of the Three Canoes mountains - this is a unique site.

 The ground is as hard as diamonds (well almost) and planting anything at all was more than just a simple task when the site was first developed.
-Rocks, stones and gravels over limestone make up the soil profile - see pic below.
+Rocks, stones and gravels over limestone make up the soil profile.

 With less than 3 hectares of vines dominated by Pinot Noir (clones 5,115 and Abel) and a minuscule amount of Pinot Gris - this is a tiny yet very well tended site.
 The wines are - well - pretty darn good: Yields are naturally low, concentration high and flavor rather gorgeous.